arbox/tagger-for-pali/tagger/README.md

 		- 	|--icon.png
 		- 	|--gson-2.2.4.jar

-2.Switch into the tagger folder and run:
+2. Switch into the tagger folder and run:
 	- > ant
 	- If it builds succesfully, it generates a directory called src.